Weapons in Star Trek: Photon torpedo

 Torpedoes are often depicted as being easy to modify to suit specific situations.
-Despite the stated maximum yield, torpedoes can apparently be made far more destructive with relatively little effort.
+Despite the stated maximum yield, torpedoes can be made far more destructive with relatively little effort.
 In Star Trek: Voyager, Tuvok and Kim modify a normal photon torpedo with a gravimetric charge, a piece of Borg technology, to increase its destructive yield to 54 isotons.
-Kim comments that 50 isotons would have been sufficient to destroy a small planet.
-Janeway later instructs them to increase its yield even further, to 80 isotons.
-It is not specified exactly how they modified the warhead, but they only required a few hours to complete the work using materials readily available on Voyager.
-In Star Trek VI: The Undiscovered Country, Spock and Dr. McCoy modify a photon torpedo to track the plasma emissions from a cloaked Klingon bird of prey as it attacks the Enterprise-A and the Excelsior, similar to the principal function of the heat-seeking missile.
+Kim comments that 50 isotons would be sufficient to destroy a small planet.
+Janeway later instructs them to increase its yield to 80 isotons.
+In Star Trek VI: The Undiscovered Country, Spock and Dr. McCoy modify a photon torpedo to track the plasma emissions from a cloaked Klingon bird of prey as it attacks the Enterprise-A and the Excelsior, similar to the principal function of a heat-seeking missile.

-Photon torpedo launchers aboard ships are shown to be versatile enough to fire probes, which, in-universe, are designed with this functionality in mind.
+Photon torpedo launchers aboard ships are shown to be able to fire probes, which, in-universe, are designed with this functionality in mind.
 In Star Trek II: The Wrath of Khan, a torpedo casing is used as a makeshift coffin for burial in space and as scientific probes as in the TNG episode "In Theory" and in Star Trek Generations.